OU-Libraries/cdm-util-scripts/README.md

 * A CONTENTdm repository URL
 * A CONTENTdm collection alias
 * The CONTENTdm collection's field nickname for the identifier used in FromThePage's IIIF `dc:source` metadata field
-* The CONTENTdm field nickname for the collection's transcript field
+* The CONTENTdm field nickname for the collection's full-text transcript field
 * A text file listing the URLs for FromThePage's IIIF manifests separated by newlines
 * An output file name

-and outputs a JSON file of FromThePage transcripts hopefully suitable for upload to CONTENTdm with cdm-catcher.
+and outputs a JSON file of FromThePage transcripts matched to CONTENTdm compound object pages for upload to CONTENTdm with the `cdm-catcher` `edit` action.

 FromThePage provides its own set of IIIF manifests for transcribed CONTENTdm objects.
-These manifests contain links to transcripts corresponding to the pages of the object in several flavors:

-* `Verbatim Plaintext` provides "the verbatim text, with all formatting, emendation, and subject linking stripped out" designed for "human download."
-* `Emended Plaintext` differs from `Verbatim Plaintext` by applying "normalization ... to all subjects mentioned so that while the verbatim text may read `"I greeted Mr. Jones and his wife this morning."`, the emended plaintext will read `"I greeted James Jones and Elizabeth Smith Jones this morning"`.
-* `Verbatim Translation Plaintext` provides a `Verbatim Plaintext` version of the text of a translation
-* `Emended Translation Plaintext` provides an `Emended Plaintext` version of the text of a translation
-* `Searchable Plaintext` provides a plaintext transcript with "words broken by hyphenated newlines are joined together, and a list of the canonical names mentioned within each page is appended to the end of the page"
-* `XHTML` provides the "existing XHTML export... with all formatting, emendation, and subject linking stripped out"
-* `TEI-XML` provides the "existing TEI-XML export of the work"
-* `Subject CSV` provides a CSV of the "subjects mentioned within the work"

-Please consult FromThePage's API [documentation on renderings](https://github.com/benwbrum/fromthepage/wiki/FromThePage-Support-for-the-IIIF-Presentation-API-and-Web-Annotations#sequence-level-rendering) for up-to-date explanations and examples.

-`ftp2catcher` currently defaults to `Verbatim Plaintext`, but there is an optional `--transcript_type` argument where you can specify the transcript flavor.
+These manifests contain links to transcripts corresponding to the pages of the object in several flavors.
+Please consult FromThePage's API [documentation on renderings](https://github.com/benwbrum/fromthepage/wiki/FromThePage-Support-for-the-IIIF-Presentation-API-and-Web-Annotations#seealso) for up-to-date explanations and examples. `ftp2catcher` currently defaults to `Verbatim Plaintext`, but there is an optional `--transcript_type` argument where you can specify the transcript flavor.

-FromThePage IIIF manifests do not contain explicit links back to CONTENTdm objects, but they do publish a `dc:source` metadata field that contains an object identifier (perhaps based on designated `dc:identifier` in collection field data?):
+FromThePage IIIF manifests for works uploaded directly to the platform (instead of being harvested from CONTENTdm) have their file names recorded in a `dc:source` metadata field:

 ```json
 {